We have Four Levels

 If you ask nicely, you may be able to take a brief excursion into our cellar, so you can see some more of the remaining ‘original’ bits [a few of the original notched beams, the site of the original outside entrance to the cellar, some dry-stone walls, and the massive bases that support the nine fireplaces that served the main, second, or third floors, high above].

-Artifacts on the Main Floor
+On the Main Floor

 In the Old Kitchen we offer you a chance to get close and personal with shot and shell from cannon.
 We do have some more ‘normal’ kitchen items on display.
 These include a bathtub and a washstand, alongside older kitchen utensils, and appliances, including a knife sharpener.
 We also have a washing ‘machine’, storage containers, bottles, a display case of cameras, and weigh scales, probably more typical of those found in the shops and stores of Bedford (or Sackville as it was called before the railway was built).
 You are free to question why we have a display of cameras in our ‘Old Kitchen’, but remember we do have cannon balls!